 NL proposal, supported by CY, DE and PL.
-BE, ES, IE, LU,SE, SI and UK scrutiny reservation; several delegations were unclear regarding the exact nature of the proposed legislative power.
+BE, IE, LU,SE, SI and UK scrutiny reservation; several delegations were unclear regarding the exact nature of the proposed legislative power.
+FR proposed that this provision should be included in another provision.
+COM proposed to clarify content and meaning in a recital.
+CZ and HU suggested its deletion.
+DE asked about the purpose of the paragraph.
+ES reservation on last sentence.
+ES has still a reservation but is now more positive.